The Pentacon Six System

 The shoulder/chest rifle stock

-By rotating the butt of the stock and raising it to approximately horizontal position, it can be pressed against the front of the shoulder, without the need for a strap.
+By rotating the butt of the stock and raising it to approximately vertical position, it can be pressed against the front of the shoulder, without the need for a strap.

 It will be clear that the front grip/support tube on the rifle stock prevents the tripod plate on the lens barrel from being used, but in practice one will presumably either use a tripod or use the rifle stock, so this should not be a problem.
 If one wants to have both available, it is easy to unscrew and remove the grip/support tube in order to use the tripod plate.